hyotang666/markup-functions/README.md

 You need to know about its [syntax and semantics](https://edicl.github.io/cl-who/#syntax).

 Markup-functions provides (as name shows) functions rather than macros.
-You never need to know about its syntax and semantics since you already knows about function's syntax and semantics.
+You never need to know about its syntax and semantics since you already knows about function's one.

 #### Too much flexible.
 I am stupid.